kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	C. Call your seniors as he may have a trapped nerve from the surgery
 	D. Book theatres immediately for urgent fasciotomies as you are highly suspicious of compartment syndrome
 	E. Split the cast to relieve any pressure from post-operative swelling and reassess the situation in 10 minutes

-#### Answer: E. Split the cast to relieve any pressure from post-operative swelling and reassess the situation in 10 minutes - ?
+#### Answer: E. Split the cast to relieve any pressure from post-operative swelling and reassess the situation in 10 minutes - TRUE
+- This patient has undergone an internal fixation of the tibia following a fracture.
+He is at very high risk of a compartment syndrome in that leg.
+He could well have a compartment syndrome, but this might also be caused by a tight cast among the causes already listed, such as fractures and surgery.
+The first step in this case is to split the plaster cast and dressing and relieve any pressure as well as elevate the leg and prescribe analgesia.
+This should resolve most of his symptoms.
+However, if shortly afterwards he continues to have signs and symptoms then compartment syndrome should be suspected.
+Urgent senior review with fasciotomies in theatre is the next step.
+Compartment pressure monitoring is an adjunct to the clinical scenario here.

 ### Q63
 Drainage of the _right testicular vein_ normally occurs into the: